ancoopa/terminal-timer/README.md

 ```
 $ tt 90 0
 ```
+Because of how the random logic is implemented, it's possible that sometimes you may have fewer stops than you specified.

 At the end of the session, the timer will play a longer beeping sound.